 Some men benefit from psychosexual therapy, which is a form of relationship therapy where you and your partner can discuss any sexual or emotional issues or concerns.

 Premature ejaculation (PE)

 This is when a man ejaculates sooner than he wants to during sex, or without pleasurable feelings like orgasm.

 There are a number of possible physical causes that should be discussed with and investigated by your doctor.
 Sometimes psychological and emotional issues contribute to premature ejaculation, and talking therapy with some strategies to practice and use during sexual activity can reduce the distress and frustration that can accompany PE.

 What causes premature ejaculation?

-Being excited with a new partner, or an acute sensitivity of the local nervous system, can trigger orgasm too suddenly.
+Being excited with a new partner, or an acute sensitivity of the local nervous system, can trigger ejaculation too suddenly.
 It can also be linked to anxiety about sexual performance, stress, unresolved issues in a relationship or depression.

 What should I do if I have premature ejaculation?

 See your doctor, or a psychosexual therapist.
 A therapist can teach you techniques to try to delay ejaculation.